cogini/phoenix_container_example_old/README.md

 There is new bleeding edge support in Docker registries for storing intermediate cache data like OS packages in the repository itself.
-These scripts attempt to use that, but it's not supported by AWS ECR yet.
+These scripts attempt to use that, but there are incompatibilities with AWS ECR.
 See https://github.com/aws/containers-roadmap/issues/876 and
 https://github.com/aws/containers-roadmap/issues/505

-It supports mirroring base images from Docker Hub to e.g. AWS ECR to avoid rate limits and ensure consistent builds.

 This project supports deploying to AWS ECS using CodeBuild, CodeDeploy Blue/Green deployment, and AWS Parameter Store for configuration.
 See [ecs/buildspec.yml](ecs/buildspec.yml).